amyazdan/Adhd-detection-ML-algorithms/README.md

 The selected features and the result of the feature extraction algorithms can be found in `pre_date` folder.
 ## Features Selection

 Before applying the machine learning algorithms, a manual feature selection process is performed to identify the most relevant features.
-Additionally, feature extraction algorithms such as information gain, chi score, fisher score, and correlation are applied to further enhance the feature set.
+Additionally, feature extraction algorithms such as Information Gain, Chi-Square, Fisher Score, and Correlation Coefficient are applied to further enhance the feature set.

 ## Machine Learning Algorithms